Aask42/IoB_DC28/src/LED scripting v2.md

 Bits for next byte: zzyyxxxx
 * zz - same layout and purpose as zz from above
 * yy - same layout and purpose as yy from the above tables
-* xxxx - same layout and purpose as xxxx from the above tables
+* xxxx - ID based on the value of zz

 Bits for byte after above parsing: zz00xxxx
 * zz - same layout as above except 01 is invalid
 * xxxx - same layout and purpose as xxxx from above tables

-If a physical time follows then it is 2 bytes long representing the number of milliseconds
+If a physical time follows then it is 2 bytes long representing the number of milliseconds.
+If a global or local variable is specified then the current value at the time of instruction execution is used, updating the global or local after the instruction will not alter the time.

 ## Shift and Rotate commands
 These commands follow the same format as all other commands with one exception, the physical value that follows will always be a single byte regardless of the destination size.